Merge Rules

 Motivation

-Merge rules are one of XLT’s most interesting and versatile features.
-You can think of them as bucketing rules for your requests: merge rules define how requests are merged together or split up in your report.
-This makes the request table more meaningful and provides better insights.
-Setting up these rules requires careful thought, but well-crafted merge rules help you get significantly more out of your data.
+Merge rules are one of XLT’s most powerful and versatile features.
+They act as “bucketing” rules for your requests, defining how requests are categorized, merged, or split in reports.
+This leads to more meaningful request tables and better insights.
+While designing effective rules requires careful consideration, well-crafted merge rules significantly enhance the value of your results.

 Essentials